China cenbank FX derivatives' short position shrinks to $6.04 bln at end-May

-BEIJING, June 30 China's central bank said on Friday that its holdings of short foreign currency positions in forwards and futures versus the yuan shrank in May.
+BEIJING, June 30 (Reuters) - China's central bank said on Friday that its holdings of short foreign currency positions in forwards and futures versus the yuan shrank in May.

 The People's Bank of China held $6.044 billion of such positions with commercial banks as of the end of May, down from $11.544 billion one month earlier, official data showed.